kvnang/frkennyang/src/posts/Bernadette/index.md

 >
 > Hail Mary …
 > Our Lady of Lourdes, pray for us!
-> Saint Bernadette, pray for us!”
+> Saint Bernadette, pray for us!

 ![Pilgrims touching the rock of Massabielle Grotto Lourdes France](rock.jpeg 'Pilgrims touching the rock of Massabielle Grotto')